Nexus-Mods/NexusMods.App/docs/users/GettingStarted.md

 ![The prompt shown in Google Chrome asking users to open an NXM link with the app](./images/OpenInAppBrowserPromptChrome.png)

-Congratulation, you are now logged in!
+Congratulations, you are now logged in!